jharwell/rcsw/docs/src/setup/index.rst

      - Meta-option defining what "platform" RCSW should build against/for.
 Valid
        values:

        - ``POSIX`` - Build for linux/POSIX-y OSes.
 This is the most full-featured RCSW.

        - ``BAREMETAL`` - Build for baremetal environments without an OS.
 Still enables/uses stdlib from the selected compiler.

-       - ``BOOTSTRAP`` - Build for baremetal environments without an OS AND without stdlib.
+If you don't want/need stdlib, then you can also pass ``LIBRA_NOSTDLIB``.

      - ``POSIX``